4 Ways to Track Student Progress Online

 Take this time to get to know students, because ultimately that's what all of this is about.
 Taking care of students.

-For schools outside of Florida, FLVS Global is here to help.
-Whether you need a content provider, teacher training on best practices, or just a consultation to help map out the online classroom terrain, our team of experts can help meet those needs.
+Whether you need a content provider, teacher training on best practices, or just a consultation to help map out the online classroom terrain, our team of experts at FlexPoint Education Cloud can help meet those needs.
 Our focus is always to maximize learning opportunities for your students and minimize the amount of time that learning is interrupted.
-Reach out to the digital education consultant for your state for more information.